savya-patel/Adversary_DRONE/README.txt

   models/                    YOLOv5 architecture definitions data/                      Dataset configs (drone.yaml, etc.)

+  Note: the ssh yolo feeds were made by Eagle Eye, and the best.pt pretrained weight comes from the Github Repo tusharsarkar3/Detect_Drone.
+The utils/, models/, and data/ files also came from the tusharsarkar3/Detect_Drone repo.

 Key Features:
   - Attitude control: Reads /dev/ttyACM0 (Cube Orange autopilot) and sends attitude targets
   - SSH tunnel: Streams video to ground station for real-time monitoring